New York Life Investments

 • Ensure employees are well informed through training related to governance risks

-• Incorporate evaluation of ESG+R factors during the acquisition due diligence process for new investments.
+• Incorporate sustainable investing factors during the acquisition due diligence process for new investments.

 • Ensure compliance for our assets located in jurisdictions that require benchmarking or performance audits.